sr99622/Cayenue/README.md

 ### Save Picture for Alarms

 When selected (default is yes) a picture will be saved to the Pictures directory each time an alarm is triggered.
-The pictures are used to populate the Event Browser accessible from the File panel which can be used to view vidoes at the time point of the alarm.
+The pictures are used to populate the Event Browser accessible from the File panel which can be used to view videos at the time point of the alarm.

 ---
 &nbsp;